Seafood Curry from Kerala

 - Add fish to the coconut milk, turn up the heat just until it starts to bubble gently.
 Return the heat to low, cover, and cook for 5 to 6 minutes, or until the fish is firm and cooked through.
 Stir gently so the fish doesn’t break into pieces.

 - Adjust for seasonings.
-This is a dish rich with coconut milk so make sure that you taste for enough acid (lemon juice), salt and heat, all to your taste.
+This is a dish rich with coconut milk so make sure that you taste for enough acid (lemon juice), salt and heat from chili.

 - Garnishes: fried curry leaves, or chopped cilantro and toasted cashews.

-- Curry leaves add a lovely herbal aroma to this dish, but if you can’t find them, leave them out.
+- Curry leaves add a lovely herbal aroma to this coconut fish curry, but if you can’t find them, leave them out.
 If you are interested in ordering them online, they can be found fresh at Amazon and ishopindian.com or dried, also at Amazon.

 - Indian mustard seeds are black or brown and are a little more flavorful, but yellow mustard seeds work just fine in this coconut fish curry.

 - If you are cooking without onion and garlic, skip and slightly increase the ginger, and add 1 teaspoon of cumin seeds with the mustard seeds in the cooking process.
-If you have it, a pinch of asafetida added with the green chilies would be a good addition as well.
+If you have it, a pinch of asafetida added with the green chilies would be an excellent substitute as well.